-The KnowBe4 Active Directory Integration (ADI) feature allows you to leverage Active Directory to populate and maintain your users and groups within your KnowBe4 Console.
-After you configure ADI, users and groups will be automatically added, changed, and archived based on information sent from your Active Directory.
-It is important to note that this is a one-way process of synchronization, and no information will be sent back to your Active Directory from the KnowBe4 console.
+You can use KnowBe4's Active Directory Integration (ADI) feature to integrate your organization's Active Directory (AD) with your KMSAT console.
+After you configure ADI, users and groups will be automatically added, changed, and archived in your KMSAT console based on information sent from your AD.
+It's important to note that this is a one-way process of synchronization, and no information will be sent back to your AD from your KMSAT console.

-- The ADI Sync service queries the Directory(s) for user and group information and sends the results to the KnowBe4 servers.
+- Then, the ADI sync service queries your AD or directories for user and group information and sends the results to KnowBe4's servers.

-- The KnowBe4 servers review the information sent and update the users and groups on the server according to the following logic:
+- KnowBe4's servers review the information sent from your AD and the servers automatically update the users and groups in your KMSAT console according to the following logic:

-- If an AD user has an email address that matches an existing KnowBe4 console account, then that console user account becomes AD-managed.
+- If an AD user has an email address that matches an existing KMSAT console account, then that KMSAT console user account becomes AD-managed.

-- If an AD user is not found in the KnowBe4 console, then an AD-managed user account is created.
+- If an AD user is not found in the KMSAT console, then an AD-managed user account is created.

 - After all AD users have been processed, any console accounts that have not become AD-managed will be archived.

 Once you configure ADI, user information will stay up-to-date with the information in your organization's AD.

 Before you configure ADI, make sure that your environment meets our basic requirements listed below: